3 Reasons to Add Probiotics into Your Skincare Routine

 Probiotics are live good bacteria and yeasts that hold vital benefits for the overall health of our digestive system.
 What probiotics do when used externally, is to create a naturally balanced environment on your skin.
 When your skin is healthy and happy, it appears glowing and spot-free.

+1. Balanced and healthy-looking complexion.
 When your skin's barrier is working correctly, it can better regulate oil production, stay hydrated, and fight against free radicals.
 This results in healthy-looking complexion.
 Lots of different skin types benefit from adding probiotics to your skincare routine thanks to these features.
 Probiotics help sensitive skin to strengthen and re-build its barrier as they regulate skins inflammatory response.
+2. Fighting the free radicals.
 If you live in a polluted environment, like in a big city, probiotics help your skin fight the free radicals by preventing damage to collagen, elastin and healthy cells.
+3. A Cure for spots.
 Probiotics can also be found useful when treating acne.
-By calming and balancing the inflammatory response within the skin, probiotics can also help to soothe acne-prone skin.
-When taking care of your skin, we would recommend adding probiotics both into your diet and also use them externally on your skin to achieve the best results!
+By calming and balancing the inflammatory response within the skin, probiotics can also help to soothe acne-prone skin. +1 When taking care of your skin, we would recommend adding probiotics both into your diet and also use them externally on your skin to achieve the best results!
 Have you tried probiotics in your skincare already?